-With this year's changes, underutilization has remained the same in Administration I (there is an underutilization of 1 Hispanic and 1 Asian for 2005, 2006 and 2007); and Administration II (there is underutilization of 2 Hispanics).
-In Administration III there was improvement (underutilization was down from 2 Asians to 1 Asian).
-However, there was a slight increase in underutilization in Administration IV (from 1 female to 1 female and 1 Hispanic).
+With this year's changes, underutilization has remained the same in Administration I (1 Hispanic and 1 Asian).
+It should be noted that two members of the President's executive team are Hispanic and are not included in these figures because they are on the Research Foundation payroll.
+Underutilization also remains unchanged in Administration II (2 Hispanics).
+In Administration III there was an increase (underutilization was up from 2 Asians to 4 Asians).
+However, there was a slight increase in underutilization in Administration IV (from 1 female to 2 females and 1 Hispanic).